-Saving documents and photos to the cloud is a major way to protect your critical assets in case of theft, loss, or natural disaster.
-For Apple customers, iCloud is bound to be a favorite choice because it is designed to work seamlessly across all your devices.
+Saving documents and photos to the cloud is the best way to preserve your critical assets in case of theft, loss, or natural disaster.
+For Apple customers, iCloud is a favorite choice because it is designed to work seamlessly across all your devices.

 With the iCloud service enabled, you get backup and syncing of and between devices for files, photos, calendars, contacts, notes, reminders, photos, email, and preferences.
-All iCloud accounts get 5GB of online storage space for free, but if you are going to depend on iCloud for backup and syncing, you will require way more than 5GB.
+All iCloud accounts get 5GB of online storage space for free, but if you depend on iCloud for backup and syncing, you will need way more than 5GB.
 Apple is happy to oblige with various subscription levels to help you target the right amount of storage for your needs.

 Apple offers four monthly iCloud subscription levels to choose from to tie together your iPhones, iPads, Macs, and even some Windows computers.

 - $0.99 per month for 50GB of storage

 - $2.99 per month for 200GB of storage

 - $9.99 per month for 2TB of storage